๐Ÿ vdwulp.github.io

 bool check Setting to false disables most checking done before trying to write.
 Default value is true.

-Returns grouped
+Returns type int8_t - grouped values

 value description